Tyrannican/safir/README.md

 Commands:
-  add     Add a value to the store with the given key get     Get a value from the store rm      Remove a value from the store alias   Output the alias command for a key / value pair to be entered into a shell session export  Output the export command for a key / value pair to be entered into a shell session clear   Clear all keys/values from the store
+  add     Add a value to the store with the given key get     Get a value from the store rm      Remove values from the store alias   Output the alias command for a key / value pair to be entered into a shell session export  Output the export command for a key / value pair to be entered into a shell session clear   Clear all keys/values from the store